 For the cotton lawn dress, which was simply very old and in need of a good soaking, I turned to extra-gentle ORVUS quilt soap and just a bit of OxiClean:

 Here's the water moments after adding the dress.
 That's some strong "vintage tea" brewing, and it shows you just how much dirt can be trapped in the fibers of a seemingly clean dress:

 After two rounds of soaking and rinsing, I gave the dress a final wash in extra-gentle hand-washing detergent (my favorite is the Dollar General store brand in the pink and white bottle).
 Here's the final rinse:

 And here's the dress about to be rolled in a towel then laid flat to dry on mesh racks:

 The outward differences were very slight.
 It looked a bit brighter and smelled fresher.
 But of course it's what's inside (or not, in this case) that counts.
 Without its accumulated dust, the dress is more likely to survive another hundred years.
-My collection has outgrown my closet, and it's time to pass this one along to its next steward.
-You can purchase this lovely and very clean Edwardian dress at Better Dresses Vintage.

 Our thanks to the lovely Jennifer Rowland of Eado Vintage for granting us permission to use her photo(s).